aghoshpro/OntoRaster/README.md

 ### 4.6.
 Quantities, Units, Dimensions and Types (QUDT)

 - The [QUDT](https://qudt.org) provides set of vocabularies representing the base classes properties, and restrictions used for modeling physical quantities, measurement units, and their dimensions in various measurement systems originally developed for the NASA Exploration Initiatives Ontology Models ([NExIOM](https://step.nasa.gov/pde2009/slides/20090506145822/PDE2009-NExIOM-TQ_v2.0-aRH-sFINAL.pdf)) project and now it forms the basis of the [NASA QUDT Handbook](http://ontolog.cim3.net/file/work/OntologyBasedStandards/2013-10-10_Case-for-QUOMOS/NASA-QUDT-Handbook-v10--RalphHodgson_20131010.pdf).
-- QUDT aims to improve interoperability of data and the specification of information structures through industry standards for `Units of Measure (UoM)`, quantity types, dimensions and data Types as pointed out by [Ray et al., 2011](https://doi.org/10.25504/FAIRsharing.d3pqw7).
+- QUDT aims to improve interoperability of data and the specification of information structures through industry standards for `Units of Measure (UoM)`, quantity types, dimensions and data Types ([Ray et al., 2011](https://doi.org/10.25504/FAIRsharing.d3pqw7)).

 ## 5. Heterogenous Data Sources (**_D_**)

 ### Area of Interest (AOI)

-- **Munich**, the capital and largest city of Bavaria, Germany, covering approximately 311.20 $km^2$ including the city and the surrounding area.
+- **Munich**, the capital and largest city of Bavaria, Germany, covering approximately **311.20** $km^2$ including the city and the surrounding area.
 This area is densely populated, hence features numerous structures encompassing numerous  residential and commercial zones alongside public amenities, establishing it as a bustling business hub.
 Also, it aligns with our collaboration with TU Munich under the DFG Project [Dense and Deep Geographic Virtual Knowledge Graphs for Visual Analysis (D2G2)](https://gepris.dfg.de/gepris/projekt/500249124).

 <!-- We selected Munich, the capital and largest city of Bavaria State, Germany as our area of interest (AOI) which comprises an approximate area of 311.20 $km^2$ including the city and the surrounding metropolitan area.
 This area is densely populated and hence features numerous structures encompassing residential and commercial zones. -->